Fusee (horology): History

 At first the fusee cord was made of gut, or sometimes wire.
 Around 1650 chains began to be used, which lasted longer.
 Gruet of Geneva is widely credited with introducing them in 1664, although the first reference to a fusee chain is around 1540.
 Fusees designed for use with cords can be distinguished by their grooves, which have a circular cross section, where ones designed for chains have rectangular-shaped grooves.

 Around 1726 John Harrison added the maintaining power spring to the fusee to keep marine chronometers running during winding, and this was generally adopted.

-How it works
+Operation

 The mainspring is coiled around a stationary axle (arbor), inside a cylindrical box, the barrel.
 The force of the spring turns the barrel.
 In a fusee clock, the barrel turns the fusee by pulling on the chain, and the fusee turns the clock's gears.